-A National Feral Pig Management Coordinator was announced in late 2019, and has the role of creating a National Feral Pig Action Plan.
+A National Feral Pig Management Coordinator was announced in late 2019, with a National Feral Pig Action Plan published in 2021.

 Because feral pig populations have the reproductive ability to double in size annually, control campaigns need to be highly effective to have an impact

 Research suggests that rapid knockdown of a feral pig population by 70% or more can suppress its growth potential2.
 In Australia, a suite of feral pig control techniques are available.
 Generally, no single technique will completely remove feral pigs from a given area, so a combination of techniques is usually needed.